-The carrying amounts of financial assets and liabilities, including cash and cash equivalents, trade receivables, other receivables, other short-term investments, trade payables, other payables, derivative instruments and other liabilities are the same or proximate to their fair value.
+The carrying amounts of financial assets and liabilities, including cash and cash equivalents, trade receivables, other receivables, deposits, trade payables and other payables are the same or proximate to their fair value.

-As at December 31, 2019 and 2020 the fair value of the option to increase the Company's share of the rights in equity accounted investee, is presented in the Statement of Financial Positon based on a valuation (Level 3).
-The fair value of the option is estimated according to various scenarios using the Monte Carlo model and according to risk-free rate of 1.6% (See Note 8).
+As at December 31, 2021 and 2020 the fair value of the option to increase the Company's share of the rights in equity accounted investee, is presented in the Statement of Financial Position based on a valuation (Level 3).